Ethics Code Review (Chair), Economic Development (Chair), Route 9N Rezoning, New Media

 As a Councilman, Tim has focused on ethics reform and economic development, overhauling internal ethics standards in the first six months in office.
 As Chair of the Economic Development Committee, Tim has worked to solicit input from business leaders and community members on a strategy to drive the type of growth that will make Malta healthy for generations.

 Away from Town government, Tim is the Founder and President of Dunn Strategy Group, a marketing communications consulting firm.
-For more than a decade, Tim has advised political, business, academic and nonprofit leaders to overcome challenges in marketing, operations and growth.
+For more than a decade, Tim has advised political, business, academic and nonprofit leaders on overcoming challenges in marketing, operations and growth.

-Prior to joining Zone 5, Tim served in leadership roles with GE Power & Water, the largest industrial business in GE at approximately $28 billion in revenue.
+Tim has also served in leadership roles with GE Power & Water, the largest industrial business in GE at approximately $28 billion in revenue.

 From 2005 to 2011, Mr. Dunn held roles in high tech economic development, most notably as VP, Marketing and Business Development for Mohawk Valley EDGE in Central New York.
 In that role, Tim built the Marcy NanoCenter brand from infancy to a globally-recognized technology destination, while leading the organization’s NY Loves Nanotech, NY Loves Clean Tech, and NY Loves Biotech efforts, in addition to representing the organization on a global stage to the C-suite in Asia, North America and Europe.
 While at EDGE, Tim became recognized as a leading voice in the development of New York State as a go-to location for the global semiconductor industry, chaired the 2010 Excelsior Award Committee and was frequently sought out as a speaker on industry development, economic impact and STEM workforce development initiatives.